Skip to main content

 How do I start baby-led weaning?

 Baby-led weaning families like to say that their children didn’t have first foods but first meals.
 Most items qualify as baby-led weaning foods.
-Exceptions include honey, which no child should have until they’re a year old; however, experts recommend avoiding it until at least age 4.
+Exceptions include honey, which no child should have until their first birthday; however, experts recommend avoiding it until the age of 4.
 Keep salt to a minimum, and try to avoid added sugar.
-The AAP doesn’t suggest introducing that until 2 years old — use your judgment.
+The AAP doesn’t suggest introducing that until 2 years old and that parents should use their judgment.

 Otherwise, it’s about cutting.
 At 6 months, most foods are easy to cut into finger-length strips.
 Grapes should be quartered.
 Same for blueberries (you can smoosh those, too).
 You don’t have to cook foods like apples, but some parents feel more comfortable, fearing choking risks.